 For millions of years, nine species of large, flightless birds known as Moas thrived on the islands today known as New Zealand (Aotearoa).
 The evolutionary lineage of these Moas dates back sixty million years.
 The Moa fed on twigs and plants.
 The Moas had one main predator and that was the Haast’s Eagle.
 The wingspan of Haast’s Eagle was up to three meters, body length was up to one and a half meters, and adults stood ninety centimeters tall.

 These islands had been isolated for eighty million years.
 The Moas had few predators prior to human arrival.
-It is thought that the Moa arrived in Aotearoa sixty million years ago.
+It is thought that the ancestors of Moa arrived in Aotearoa sixty million years ago.

 It is likely that the Haast’s Eagle and the Moa evolved due to island gigantism, a phenomenon in which animals isolated from more diverse populations of other animals end up much larger than they would be on the mainland.
 There were no land animals there at the time.
 Birds and reptiles evolved to fill up these empty ecological niches that would have been typically filled up by larger mammals.
 Evolutionarily speaking, the Haast’s Eagle took the place of the apex predator that hunted grazers, a space taken up by the Moa species.

 The two largest species of Moas reached about 3.6 meters in height with neck outstretched, and weighed about 250 kg.
 The smallest of the Moas, the Bush Moa, was 1.3 metres tall and weighed 30 kg.